LibreOffice/lots/README.md

 ```
 * `<UNO_PATH>` is the folder, where the LibreOffice executable is located (eg. /opt/libreoffice/program)

-Before building WollMux, you need to install UNOHelper to your local maven repo (the prebuilt package is currently not available):
+Before building the LibreOffice Template System, you need to install UNOHelper to your local maven repo (the prebuilt package is currently not available):

 ```
 git clone https://github.com/LibreOffice/UNOHelper.git
 mvn install
 ```

-Then run the following commands to download and build WollMux:
+Then run the following commands to download and build the LibreOffice Template System:

 ```
 git clone https://github.com/LibreOffice/WollMux.git